-We did not conduct any operated drilling and completion activities on our leasehold properties in Northwest Louisiana during 2019, although we did participate in the drilling and completion of 26 gross (1.7 net) non-operated Haynesville shale wells that were turned to sales in 2019, the most significant of which were two gross (1.0 net) two-mile lateral wells drilled and completed by Chesapeake in the third quarter of 2019.
-These two wells, the LDW&F 15&10-14-12 HC001-ALT and HC002-ALT wells, were located in the southern part of our Elm Grove asset area in the core of the Haynesville shale play and tested 38.4 and 42.4 MMcf of natural gas per day, respectively, during 24-hour IP tests, and these wells contributed to our natural gas production growth in the second half of 2019.
-We do not plan to drill any operated Haynesville shale or Cotton Valley wells in 2020.
+We did not conduct any operated drilling and completion activities on our leasehold properties in Northwest Louisiana during 2020, although we did participate in the drilling and completion of four gross (less than 0.1 net) non-operated Haynesville shale wells that were turned to sales in 2020.
+In the first quarter of 2020, we leased 2,800 net acres of our minerals in the southern portion of our Pine Island asset area to a third party and retained royalty interests ranging from 18% to 20%.
+This lessee drilled four wells in the second half of 2020.
+We do not plan to drill any operated Haynesville shale or Cotton Valley wells in 2021.

-At December 31, 2019, we held approximately 19,700 gross (18,300 net) acres in Northwest Louisiana, including 17,500 gross (10,000 net) acres in the Haynesville shale play and 16,100 gross (14,900 net) acres in the Cotton Valley play.
+At December 31, 2020, we held approximately 19,100 gross (17,700 net) acres in Northwest Louisiana, including 16,700 gross (9,100 net) acres in the Haynesville shale play and 16,100 gross (14,900 net) acres in the Cotton Valley play.
 We operate substantially all of our Cotton Valley and shallower production on our leasehold interests in Northwest Louisiana, as well as all of our Haynesville production on the acreage outside of what we believe to be the core area of the Haynesville shale play.
-We operate approximately 26% of the 12,400 gross (5,600 net) acres that we consider to be in the core area of the Haynesville shale play.
+We operate approximately 8% of the 11,600 gross (4,800 net) acres that we consider to be in the core area of the Haynesville shale play.

-For the year ended December 31, 2019, approximately 10% of our average daily oil equivalent production, or 6,595 BOE per day, including 15 Bbl of oil per day and 39.5 MMcf of natural gas per day, was attributable to our leasehold interests in Northwest Louisiana.
-Natural gas production from these properties comprised approximately 24% of our daily natural gas production during 2019, as compared to approximately 17% of our daily natural gas production during 2018.
-During the year ended December 31, 2018, approximately 7% of our average daily oil equivalent production, or 3,733 BOE per day, including 13 Bbl of oil per day and 22.3 MMcf of natural gas per day, was attributable to our properties in Northwest Louisiana and East Texas.

-For the year ended December 31, 2019, approximately 23% of our daily natural gas production, or 38.1 MMcf of natural gas per day, was produced from the Haynesville shale, with approximately 1%, or 1.4 MMcf of natural gas per day, produced from the Cotton Valley and other shallower formations on these properties.
-For the year ended December 31, 2018, approximately 16% of our daily natural gas production, or 20.5 MMcf of natural gas per day, was produced from the Haynesville shale, with approximately 1%, or 1.8 MMcf of natural gas per day, produced from the Cotton Valley and other shallower formations on these properties.
-At December 31, 2019, approximately 3% of our estimated total proved reserves, or 7.7 million BOE, was attributable to the Haynesville shale with another 0.3% of our proved reserves, or 0.9 million BOE, attributable to the Cotton Valley and shallower formations underlying this acreage.
+For the year ended December 31, 2020, approximately 7% of our average daily oil equivalent production, or 5,241 BOE per day, including eight Bbl of oil per day and 31.4 MMcf of natural gas per day, was attributable to our leasehold interests in Northwest Louisiana, while for the year ended December 31, 2019, approximately 10% of our average daily oil equivalent production, or 6,595 BOE per day, including 15 Bbl of oil per day and 39.5 MMcf of natural gas per day, was attributable to our properties in Northwest Louisiana.
+For the year ended December 31, 2020, approximately 17% of our daily natural gas production, or 31.4 MMcf of natural gas per day, was attributable to our leasehold interests in Northwest Louisiana, while for the year ended December 31, 2019, approximately 24% of our daily natural gas production, or 39.5 MMcf of natural gas per day, was attributable to these properties.
+At December 31, 2020, just over 1% of our estimated total proved reserves, or 3.5 million BOE, was attributable to our properties in Northwest Louisiana.

-At December 31, 2019, we had identified 341 gross (80.8 net) engineered locations for potential future drilling in the Haynesville shale play and 70 gross (48.3 net) engineered locations for potential future drilling in the Cotton Valley formation.
-Each horizontal drilling location generally assumes a one-mile lateral, although we anticipate that many of our future wells may have lateral lengths longer than one mile.
-These locations have been identified on a property-by-property basis and take into account criteria such as anticipated geologic conditions and reservoir properties, estimated rates of return, estimated recoveries from our producing Haynesville and Cotton Valley wells and other nearby wells based on available public data, drilling densities observed on properties of other operators, including on some of our non-operated properties, estimated drilling and completion costs, spacing and other rules established by regulatory authorities and surface conditions, among other criteria.
-Of the 341 gross (80.8 net) locations identified for future drilling on our Haynesville acreage, 277 gross (37.8 net) locations have been identified within the 12,400 gross (5,600 net) acres that we believe are located in the core area of the Haynesville shale play.
-As we explore and develop our Northwest Louisiana acreage further, we believe it is possible that we may identify additional locations for future drilling.
-At December 31, 2019, these potential future drilling locations included 5 gross (0.5 net) locations in the Haynesville shale (and no locations in the Cotton Valley) to which we have assigned proved undeveloped reserves.
+At December 31, 2020, we had identified 163 gross (16 net) engineered locations for potential future drilling in the Haynesville shale play and 154 gross (35 net) engineered locations for potential future drilling in the Cotton Valley formation.
+Each drilling location represents a horizontal lateral, and individual locations have estimated lateral lengths ranging from one mile to two miles, with most being two miles.
+These locations have been identified on a property-by-property basis and take into account criteria such as anticipated geologic conditions and reservoir properties, estimated rates of return, estimated recoveries from our producing Haynesville and Cotton Valley wells and other nearby wells based on available public data, drilling densities observed on properties of other operators, including on some of our non-operated properties, estimated drilling and completion costs, spacing and other rules established by regulatory authorities and surface conditions, among other factors.